AymanKa9/CS273-Ayman/field-list/README.md

 | `location` | VARCHAR(100) | Venue where the match occurred |

 ### Player_Matches Table
-* **Subject Description:** Represents a player's individual performance within a specific match; separated to resolve the many-to-many relationship between players and matches.
+Represents a player's individual performance within a specific match, separated to resolve the many-to-many relationship between players and matches.

 | Field Name | Data Type | Description |
 | :--- | :--- | :--- |